81st Guards Rifle Division: Postwar

 In November 1972, the corps was disbanded and the division became part of the 15th Army.

 In October, 1993 the army became the 43rd Army Corps and in May, 1998 was disbanded.
-The division became part of the Far Eastern Military District.
-On June 1, 2009 it became the 57th Separate Guards Motorized Rifle Brigade, 5th Combined Arms Army (now Eastern Military District).
+The division became part of the Far Eastern Military District (now Eastern Military District).
+On June 1, 2009, it became the 57th Separate Guards Motor Rifle Brigade, 5th Combined Arms Army.